Best Live Streaming Software for Creators in 2026

 What shows up across the current market

 Common pricing models in this category include Free plan + paid tiers, Open source, Flat monthly fee, Freemium, and One-time purchase.
-Deployment patterns represented here include Cloud, Desktop, and Desktop / Cloud.
-Operating-system coverage across the current listings includes Web, macOS, Windows, iOS, Android, and Linux.
+Tools in this category are available as Cloud, Desktop, and Desktop / Cloud.
+Platform support across the current listings includes Web, macOS, Windows, iOS, Android, and Linux.

 How we selected these tools